xebialabs-community/xlr-bamboo-plugin/README.md

 ## Requirements

 * XL Release 9.0+
-* This has been tested with Bamboo version 6.10.3
+* This has been tested with XL Release 9.7 and Bamboo version 6.10.3

 ## Installation